loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 $

-A module consists of a list of definitions, where a definition is a top-level function, akin to Haskell.
+A module consists of a list of definitions, where a definition is a top-level function.
 A definition consists of a name, a type, and a value.
 The distinction between values and commands is the most interesting piece.
 Commands come into play in the bodies of lambdas.
 Commands consist of let-bindings, case-expressons, or function calls.
 Notably, the only way to